rdireen/nearside/README.md

 NearSide
 ========
+Because we make for sense than The Far Side.

-NearSide is used to process antenna near-field data.
+Description: a package for processing antenna near-field data.

 Install
 =======